A Public Health Emergency has been declared in the ACT for the response to the COVID-19 pandemic. See the COVID-19 website for more information.

 Aerobicide: Feel Better

 A performance art installation that you can dance along to.
-You’ll enjoy watching the performers succumb to the physical and existential toll of modern wellness culture, set to a pumping set of mutant dance-pop classics by the acclaimed Dead DJ Joke.
+Performers succumb to the physical and existential toll of modern wellness culture, set to a pumping set of mutant dance-pop classics by the acclaimed Dead DJ Joke.

-The Canberra Centre’s “Mini Beasts” will be ready to view in-centre from the 28 February to 25 March.
-The Mini Beasts include a gesture-controlled humming Neon Cuckoo Bee, an enormous proximity-activated Swallowtail Butterfly, and a touch-triggered singing Cicada, which are up to 4m high and are fully illuminated by thousands of pixel mapped LED lights.
+The Canberra Centre’s “Mini Beasts” were available to view in-centre from the 28 February until 25 March.
+The Mini Beasts included a gesture-controlled humming Neon Cuckoo Bee, an enormous proximity-activated Swallowtail Butterfly, and a touch-triggered singing Cicada, which were up to 4m high and were fully illuminated by thousands of pixel mapped LED lights.

-The Mini Beasts will be in multiple locations and the Canberra Centre has designed a trail map so children can collect stamps at each insect and once completed, they can enter a competition at the customer service desk for a chance to win a prize.
+The Mini Beasts were in multiple locations and the Canberra Centre designed a trail map so children could collect stamps at each insect and once completed, they could enter a competition at the customer service desk for a chance to win a prize.